Johnfire45/cybersecurity-interview-prep/gpt-persistence-context.md

 - Structured reports (e.g., result tables)

 ❌ Do **not** wrap general explanations or reasoning in markdown.
+❌ Do **not** wrap quiz question and answer or any such interactive chats in markdown.
 ✅ Maintain clean formatting and emojis outside markdown when needed.

 ---